 7. The shapes menu on the top-left lets you add predefined shapes and freehand draw again.
-If you want to edit the diagram you already drew, expand the Edit Shape option and select Edit Points.
+If you want to edit the ER diagram you already drew, expand the Edit Shape option and select Edit Points.

 8. You will now see multiple points along the edges of your diagram.
 Click on any point and drag it anywhere to modify the diagram.
 You can modify the position of each and every point, bring them closer together or spread them out and drag them inwards or outwards.